NICMx/Jool/doc/usr/usr-flags-eamt.md

 ## Description

 Interacts with Jool's Explicit Address Mapping Table (EAMT).
-See [the introduction](intro-nat64.html#stateless-nat64-with-eam) for a swift overview or the [EAM draft](https://tools.ietf.org/html/draft-anderson-v6ops-siit-eam-02) for the full story.
+See [the introduction](intro-nat64.html#stateless-nat64-with-eam) for a swift overview, our [draft summary](misc-eamt.html) for more details, or the [EAM draft](https://tools.ietf.org/html/draft-anderson-v6ops-siit-eam-02) for the full story.

 ## Syntax